garystafford/meanstack-data-samples/README.md

 Contains examples of retrieving data using various AngularJS methods:
-* Function in AngularJS controller contains array of static items
+* Function within AngularJS controller contains array of strings
-* AngularJS service returns JSON array of static objects to controller
+* AngularJS service returns an array of simple object literals to controller
 * AngularJS factory returns contents of JSON file to controller
+Uses a deferred promise to perform action asynchronously: [$http](http://docs.angularjs.org/api/ng/service/$http)
 * MongoDB database returns collection of documents to controller

 ### Instructions to Use Project